dkupper4/TipTracker/README.md

   * View total tips for the current week.
   * Weekly breakdown of tips displayed in an interactive dashboard using JSON-powered visualizations.
   * Admin Interface: Separate view to manage user accounts (placeholder for future development).
-  * Responsive Design: Intuitive and easy-to-navigate HTML templates (not included in this repository).
+  * Responsive Design: Intuitive and easy-to-navigate HTML web pages.
 * Technologies
   * Backend: Flask for routing and backend logic.
   * Database: SQLite for data storage with SQLAlchemy ORM for seamless integration.